chipzx92/DataEngineeringI320/docs/syllabus.md

 ### Academic Integrity

 Each student in the course is expected to abide by the University of Texas Honor Code: "As a student of The University of Texas at Austin, I shall abide by the core values of the University and uphold academic integrity."
 Plagiarism is taken very seriously at UT.
 Therefore, if you use words or ideas that are not your own (or that you have used in previous class), you must cite your sources and use quote marks appropriately.
-Otherwise you will be guilty of plagiarism and subject to academic disciplinary action, including failure of the course.
+Otherwise, you will be guilty of plagiarism and subject to academic disciplinary action, including failure of the course.
 In particular, students are reminded that proper citation requires mentioning sources when you use them, not just in a general list of references at the end of a document.
 You are responsible for understanding [UT's Academic Honesty and the University Honor Code]( https://deanofstudents.utexas.edu/conduct/academicintegrity.php).
-If this is at all confusing, please take this [Plagarism Tutorial](https://www.lib.usm.edu/plagiarism_tutorial/).
+If this is at all confusing, please take this [Plagiarism Tutorial](https://www.lib.usm.edu/plagiarism_tutorial/).

 In particular, **any time you use the copy function** from someone else's writing (e.g., an article, blog post) you must have a plan about how you will use those words, how you will use quote marks ("), and how you will cite the work.